5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## ABOUT

 The EFI Folders contained in this repo are configured DSDT-less.
-This means, besides the used Kexts they are solely based on Binary Renames and ACPI Hotpatches (SSDTs) – they don't use a patched `DSDT` file – just like modern hackintoshing is suppossed to be done.
+This means, besides the used Kexts they are solely based on Binary Renames and ACPI Hotpatches (SSDTs) – they don't use a patched `DSDT` file – just like modern hackintoshing is supposed to be done.
 Instead of replacing the *whole* system `DSDT` by a patched one during boot, only things which need fixing are addressed and patched-in on the fly (hence the term "hot-patching").
 The benefits of this approach are:

-- Binary Renames and ACPI Hotpatches are independant of the installed BIOS version, so there are no mismatches if the BIOS versions between two machines differ.
+- Binary Renames and ACPI Hotpatches are independent of the installed BIOS version, so there are no mismatches if the BIOS versions between two machines differ.
 - Hotpatching is cleaner, more precise and independent of the installed BIOS version since they only address specific areas of the ACPI table.
 - Overall, the system boots faster, runs smoother and snappier than using a patched DSDT.
 - Issues which might occur with newer macOS versions can be addressed and resolved easier by modifying or adding specific SSDTs without having to update and export the whole patched DSDT again.

-**NOTE**: Read and follow the install instruction carefully and thoroughly before you deploay it correctly, if you want your system to boot successfully!
+**NOTE**: Read and follow the install instruction carefully and thoroughly before you deploy it correctly, if you want your system to boot successfully!
 <details>
 <summary><strong>EFI Folder Content (OpenCore)</strong></summary>